Grana Padano Cheese

-The cheese is made following strict rules of production that guarantee its provenance and its quality, from how the mill is produces to how the cheese is made.
+The cheese is made following production specifications rules of production that guarantee its provenance and its quality, from how the milk is produced to how the cheese is made.

-These are strictly controlled and regulated by the cheese’ regulatory body called the Consorzio Grana Padano.
+These are strictly controlled and regulated by the cheese’ Protection Sonsortium called the Consorzio Tutela Grana Padano.

 The increasing ageing levels of Grana Padano are also standard so you always know what you’re buy and what taste to expect, let’s run through and detail them: